GitaStreet/jekyll-amp/README.md

 - The changing language feature can certainly be more nifty when I get the time, but it works for my purpose of having 2 language options right now.
 - Open Graph and Twitter Card data etc.
 - Adjust the posts URLs.

-# Read more
-Documentation - much more will be added (http://streetpatrol.com/accelerated-mobile-pages/)

 # Ressources Used
 - AMP Project - Official Website (https://www.ampproject.org/)